-One of the more frequently visited local attractions is Cam Bay National Park.
-Established as a national park in 1999, Cam Bay is located on the east shore of Gran Camanoe, and is popular amongst sailors because it is known for calm waters.
-Snorkelers and divers also frequent this spot for the calm waters and shallow reef.
+Cam Bay National Park is one of the local attractions you might consider visiting. <p>Established as a national park in 1999, Cam Bay is located on the east shore of Gran Camanoe, and is popular amongst sailors because it is known for calm waters.
+Snorkelers and divers also frequent this spot for the calm waters and shallow reef.</p>

-Shark Bay National Park is another local site you might want to visit.
-Shark Bay National Park was donated to the National Parks Trust in 1999, and is the first coastal nature reserve and park along Tortola's north shore.
+Shark Bay National Park is a second attraction you might want to consider. <p>Shark Bay National Park was donated to the National Parks Trust in 1999, and is the first coastal nature reserve and park along Tortola's north shore.
 The park spans 18.4 acres and is great for hikers looking for a beautiful view.</p>

 Help us improve!
 We welcome your corrections and suggestions.